Moult/tmp-ids-spec/README.md

  - Saturday and sunday must be a holiday in all work schedules
  - All models shall load in under 3 minutes by major software vendors
  - Associated drawings in the model must match the latest revisions in the CDE
+ - All rebar should be modeled as parametric swept disks
+ - The model must match the as-built state of construction

 ## More reading